The age-old question remains: should you kill a stink bug and, more specifically, crush it?

 Unfortunately for homeowners who come across a stink bug in their house, these small insects release their foul-smelling chemicals when they feel threatened by a human, resulting in a powerful stench.

 For this reason, it’s best to dispose of stink bugs in ways that don’t require direct skin contact.
-Several effective methods include:
+Some effective methods include:

 There are also plenty of additional stinkbug repellants you can try if you’re struggling with an infestation or even just one bug.